-Tree growth rings.
-Close-up of the rings of a silver fir tree (Abies alba), which were exposed by cutting across a tree trunk or branch.
-Each tree ring represents a period of growth in which the tree formed new wood.
+Growth rings on chopped logs.
+The growth rings are exposed by cutting across a tree trunk or branch.
+Each ring represents a period of growth in which the tree formed new wood.
 Each year the outer part of a tree trunk, the living part, lays down a new layer.
 The older layer dries out and dies, forming the hard mass of wood in the core of a trunk, the heart wood.
 Each ring corresponds to a single year and allows the age of the tree to be calculated.
 A ring varies in width according to the climate that year.
-Photographed at the Centre of Alpine Ecology, Trento, Italy.

 Model release not required.
 Property release not required.